Simple Concurrent Labeling Algorithms for Connected Components: Related Work

-They implemented this algorithm on the Hronos computing platform and solved problems with trillions of edges.
-They claimed a bound of $O(\lg n)$ steps for their algorithm.
-But we are unable to make sense of their proof.
-This algorithm moves subtrees between trees, which makes it hard to analyze.
-We conjecture, however, that our proof of $O(\lg^2 n)$ steps for algorithms \textsf{P}, \textsf{E}, and \textsf{A} extends to their algorithm.
+This algorithm does an extended form of connection combined with a variant of shortcutting that combines old and new parents.
+It is not monotone.
+Stergio et al. implemented this algorithm on the Hronos computing platform and successfully solved problems with trillions of edges.
+They claimed an $O(\lg n)$ step bound for the algorithm, but we are unable to make sense of their analysis.
+Their paper motivated our work.
+We are so far unable to prove any interesting step bound for algorithm SRT, but using the techniques of \S{\ref{subsec_d_bound}} we can prove an $O(\lg^2 n)$ step bound for the following variant: \\